drfuzzi/INF2009_ImageAnalytics/README.md

   ```bash
   pip install mediapipe
   ```
-- Try the [sample code](Codes/image_face_capture.py) to detect the face based on Mediapipe's approach which is very light weight when compared to the approach emplpoyed in above section.
+- Try the [sample code](Codes/image_face_capture.py) to detect the face based on Mediapipe's approach which is very light weight when compared to the approach employed in above section.
 Observe the speed up. - A sample image with face landmarks is as shown below:
 ![Mediapipe Face Mesh_screenshot_18 01 2025](https://github.com/user-attachments/assets/3e952cbb-72df-4258-9d96-83f05c741096)

 - [Optional] An opencv alternative (no dependence on mediapipe) of the face detection is available in the [sample code](Codes/image_human_capture_opencv.py).
 If you are using this code, make sure you download the [Haar cascade model](https://raw.githubusercontent.com/opencv/opencv/master/data/haarcascades/haarcascade_frontalface_alt2.xml) manually and save it as 'haarcascade_frontalface_alt2.xml' in the same folder as the code.